bijoutrouvaille/evm/readme.md

 - the two are the same
 - the desired version does not exist

-in which cases `evm` will do nothing, possible printing an error.
+in which cases `evm` will do nothing, possibly printing an error.

 LICENSE